 For example, the melody is most often the loudest voice.
 The bass is next loudest, with the accompaniment or interior voices the quietest.

-Likewise, in a chord, we may have one or more notes that need to be heard more clearly than the others.
+Likewise, in a chord, when several notes are played simultaneously, we may have one or more notes that need to be heard more clearly than the others.
 This is called chord balance.

 Element #4: Time (Rhythm)

 The fourth element of music is time.
 We usually think of time in music as rhythm.
 Rhythm organizes music across time, and meter regulates the rhythm.